-And remember, this is important because few jobs in today’s world are performed in isolation.
-Teamwork is integral to the success of the company at large.
-You must fully realise, embrace and understand this in order to be a successful team player.
+This competency is important because few jobs in today’s world are performed in isolation.
+Teamwork is integral to the success of almost any initiative.
+You must fully embrace and understand this in order to be a successful team player.

 - How do you feel about working on a team?

 - Tell me about a time you solved a problem as a member of a team.

 - How would you motivate team members if you were working on a project together?”

 - Tell me about a difficult experience you had when working on a team project.

 - Give me some examples of your teamwork.

 - Tell me about a challenging workplace situation that you had to deal with.|